appuchias/appuchias.github.io/content/posts/2023/NFS_SMB.md

 ---
 title: NFS and SMB shares
-description: Creating and mounting NFS and SMB shares in Linux
+summary: Creating and mounting NFS and SMB shares in Linux
 date: 2023-11-06
 categories:
   - EN